 This training provides a fully interactive experience and uses de-identified cases and scenarios to help manage the challenges faced at work every day.
 Training programs are based on active participation so that attendees can share their knowledge and learn from the trainers.

 Webinar open sessions are a great opportunity for any officer, in Queensland to participate in interactive training.
-Face-to-face open sessions are offered in Brisbane for up to 25 officers per session.
-Joining an open session is subject to availability, with full catering included for face-to-face sessions.
+Joining an open session is subject to availability.

 Trainers may be able to tailor the training to meet your needs if adequate notice is provided.
 Additional costs may apply if extensive tailoring is required.